drshahizan/book-eda/tools/python-tools.md

 - Do your exploratory data analysis through `dataprep.eda`
 - Clean and standardize data through `dataprep.clean`

+`DataPrep.EDA` is the fastest and the easiest EDA (Exploratory Data Analysis) tool in Python.
+It allows you to understand a Pandas/Dask DataFrame with a few lines of code in seconds.

+#### Create Profile Reports, Fast

+You can create a beautiful profile report from a Pandas/Dask DataFrame with the `create_report` function.
+DataPrep.EDA has the following advantages compared to other tools:

+- **[10X Faster](https://arxiv.org/abs/2104.00841)**: DataPrep.EDA can be 10X faster than Pandas-based profiling tools due to its highly optimized Dask-based computing module.
+- **Interactive Visualization**: DataPrep.EDA generates interactive visualizations in a report, which makes the report look more appealing to end users.
+- **Big Data Support**: DataPrep.EDA naturally supports big data stored in a Dask cluster by accepting a Dask dataframe as input.

 ## **Datatile**

 🔗 [GitHub](https://github.com/) | [Website](https:/)